As an affiliate, we earn from qualifying purchases made on our website.

 Is A 9 Or 10.5 Degree Driver Better?

 The ideal driver loft depends on your swing speed and the attack angle.
 Average players that swing the club less than 95 MPH will likely find that a 10.5-degree driver performs the best.
-Better players who can control their drives and want the most distance will lean more towards a 9-degree driver.
+Better players who can control their drives and want the most distance will lean more toward a 9-degree driver.

 I had always heard that more loft equals more forgiveness, but I never actually tried it out for myself.
-I got a new driver recently that can be adjusted between 9 and 12 degrees, so I wanted to see what would work the best for me.
+I got a new driver recently that can be adjusted between 9 and 12 degrees, so I wanted to see what would work best for me.